Frequently Asked Questions about Combined Sewer Overflows (CSOs)

 What if my dog goes in the water near a CSO sign?

-Animals are usually not affected, but if your pet does go in the water near a CSO location during or after heavy rains, bath the animal with hot water and soap as soon as possible.
+Animals are usually not affected, but if your pet does go in the water near a CSO location during or after heavy rains, bathe the animal with hot water and soap as soon as possible

 Can I eat fish or crabs collected from water contaminated with sewage?

-Evidence suggests that eating fish or crabs taken from water contaminated with sewage will not result in any known health effects as long as standard hygiene measures are followed.
+Evidence suggests that eating finfish and crustacean shellfish such as crabs taken from water contaminated with sewage will not result in any known health effects as long as standard hygiene measures are followed.
 This includes washing your hands with warm water and soap after handling fish or crabs, thoroughly washing fish with clean water before cooking, and cooking using correct times and temperatures.
 Take care when cleaning the fish by keeping internal organs away from fillets or meat of the fish.
 Wash fillets or meat with clean water after cleaning the fish.

 Fisherman may want to avoid fishing in areas where sewage overflows have occurred due to the potential for incidental contact with the contaminated water.
 If you do decide to fish in an area that has been posted with warning due to a sewage overflow, consider wearing gloves when handling fish taken from the water.
 Also try to avoid other contact with the water or shoreline sediments and wash your hands after any contact.